rchigvintsev/mindstorms-robot-inventor-python/README.md

 # MINDSTORMS Robot Inventor Python

-This repository containts Python versions of various exercises that can be found in LEGO MINDSTORMS official app.
+This repository contains Python versions of various exercises that can be found in LEGO MINDSTORMS official app.